telerik/blazor-ui/common/localization/readme.md

 # Localization Examples

-These samples show samples of implementing custom services that localize the Telerik UI for Blazor components.
+These samples show samples of implementing custom [services that localize the Telerik UI for Blazor components](https://docs.telerik.com/blazor-ui/globalization/localization).
 There is a server-side Blazor and a client-side Blazor (WASM) sample.

+You can refer to our demos solution for an up-to-date sample `resx` file with the keys used by the components in the respective version and a sample implementation of a localization service.